akanimax/T2F/README.md

     checkpoint_factor: 2  # save the models after these many epochs
     use_matching_aware_discriminator: True  # use the matching aware discriminator

+Use the `requirements.txt` to install all the dependencies for the project.

+    $ workon [your virtual environment]
+    $ pip install -r requirements.txt

 __Sample run:__

     $ mkdir training_runs